 FIRELIGHT is a simple, honest movie that delivers some very heart-warming moments, especially as the various young women face their individual trials.
 While the movie focuses mainly on Caroline’s character journey, her story has less emotional impact than some of the other character’s stories.
 The movie also has some under-developed stories – especially D.J.’s home life – that could have added some more dynamics to the plot.
 As it is, however, FIRELIGHT delivers a moral tale, a story of young prisoners who find purpose and redemption.
 The movie has some mixed philosophies from Socrates to Voltaire as well as mild elements of very light violence and miscellaneous immorality such as threats and bullying, but there’s nothing that requires too much caution, so media-wise audience can enjoy FIRELIGHT for what it offers – an often heart-warming character drama that stresses a morally uplifting attitude.

+FIRELIGHT is a TV movie starring Cuba Gooding, Jr. He plays D.J., the head of a detention center for young female criminals.
+The young women have committed crimes ranging from gang-related violence to white-collar, corporate theft, from deadly hit-and-runs to armed robbery.
+However, D.J. sees in them a hope for redemption.
+He encourages a new inmate, Caroline, to get involved in a prisoner-sponsored fire fighting program, better known as Crew 9.
+At first she refuses and tries to get by on her own.
+When that fails, she joins Crew 9.
+There, Caroline finds acceptance and redemption, and even learns lessons of self-sacrifice and heroism.
 FIRELIGHT is a simple, honest movie that delivers some very heart-warming moments.
 However, Caroline’s story is not as interesting as some of the other inmates’ stories.
 Also, D.J.’s home life could have added more dynamic elements.
 Even so, FIRELIGHT is an uplifting, absorbing drama that’s worth seeing.
 It has some mixed philosophies from Socrates and Voltaire, light violence, and some miscellaneous immorality, such as threats and bullying.
 This content is done in a light, family-friendly manner.
 So, FIRELIGHT is appropriate viewing for the whole family.